Medical Advances In The Last 20 Years

 Induced Pluripotent Stem Cells (iPSCs)

-iPSCs are adult cells that have been reprogrammed to become pluripotent, meaning they can differentiate into any cell type in the body. iPSCs hold great promise for regenerative medicine, as they can be used to generate cells and tissues for transplantation.
+iPSCs are adult cells that have been reprogrammed to become pluripotent, meaning they can differentiate into any cell type in the body. iPSCs hold great promise for regenerative medicine, as they can be used to generate cells and tissues for transplantation And that's really what it comes down to..

 Challenges and Future Directions